 In February 2003, Schaap broke the story of a pattern of misconduct by the University of Georgia’s basketball coaching staff.
 The investigation led to Georgia’s withdrawal from the SEC and NCAA tournaments and the departure of head coach Jim Harrick.
 John Jackson of the Chicago Sun-Times wrote, “The report was the kind of first-rate reporting rarely seen on TV.
 Jeremy Schaap’s reporting was fair and balanced.”

 In 2011, Schaap was honored by the United Nations with a special commendation for a report on so-called corrective rape, the sexual attacks committed against lesbians in South Africa.
 In 2006, Schaap received the annual journalism award of the National Association for Multi-Ethnicity in Communications, for a story on the Morgan State lacrosse team, the only lacrosse team ever fielded by a historically black college.
 In 2001, Schaap was honored by the Columbia University Graduate School of Journalism for his two-part story on a white Florida high school football coach whose use of a racial epithet sparked a local furor.
 And in 2015, Schaap won a PRISM Award for reporting on addiction issues, for a story about Cowboys’ tight end Jason Witten and his abusive father.

-Also, in 2015, in a first for ESPN, Schaap was nominated for a national News and Documentary Emmy Award for an E:60 profile of a survivor of extreme domestic violence.
+Also in 2015, Schaap was nominated for a national News and Documentary Emmy Award for an E:60 profile of a survivor of extreme domestic violence.
+ESPN had never before been nominated for a News Emmy Award.
 Schaap has been nominated for the national Sports Emmy Award in journalism ten times.